-(3) An equivalent legal tool that provides permanent protection, if approved by the County Attorney.
+D. An equivalent legal tool that provides permanent protection, if approved by the County Attorney.

-The instrument for permanent protection shall include all restrictions contained in this Article, as well as any further restrictions the applicant chooses to place on the use of the open space.
+The instrument for permanent protection shall include all use restrictions contained in this section, as well as any additional reasonable restrictions the applicant chooses to place on the use of the open space.

-I. Open Space Density Bonuses.
+I. Density Bonuses.

-The base density for a conservation subdivision is determined by the zoning district (minus any regulated floodplain) in which the development parcel is located.
-Conservation subdivision designs that propose greater amounts of open space may be eligible for increased densities.
+The base density for a conservation subdivision is determined by the underlying land use regulation, establishing otherwise allowable unit density (minus any regulated floodplain) in which the development parcel is located.
 Permitted housing densities shall not exceed the maximum allowances of any applicable water supply watershed requirements.